AvidGameFan/ed-plugins/README.md

 [LLM Prompt Generation](https://raw.githubusercontent.com/AvidGameFan/ed-plugins/refs/heads/master/llm-image-generator.plugin.js)

 Tested using Oobabooga's text-generation UI, but other LLM UIs may work if they support the same OpenAI API call.
+The default URL is the same URL that is hosting Easy Diffusion, but with :5000 as the port.
+If your LLM service is at a different URL or port number, you need to edit the plugin and change the default URL near the top of the file.

 ## Other